- Holidays and Celebrations»

 While other folks look at Halloween as the spookiest day of the year I consider the scariest day of the year to be New Year's Eve.
 All courtesy of that rotten old New Years Eve superstition which just will not leave my mind.

-So at the stroke of midnight on New Years Eve you probably won't find me out at a party.
+So at the stroke of midnight you probably won't find me out at a party.
 I will hopefully be at home wrapped up safely in the arms of the person I love.

 1. If a black cat crosses your path you will be cursed with bad luck.

-Advice: If you spot a black kitty turn around and walk away from it.
+Advice: If you spot a black kitty turn around and walk the other way.
 If it follows you run.
 (For those who consider black cats lucky give that sweet kitty a cuddle or two.)
+Ours is named Midnight and he is a true little snuggler.

 2. If you or someone else spills salt it means that there will be arguments in the home.